 Details of risks and expected main impacts

-Flood damage stemming from abnormal weather patterns brought about by climate change may affect all of the Group’s business activities, including stable supplies of its products and research activities.
-In addition, in the future, Kyowa Kirin may face additional costs from the introduction of a carbon tax or to respond to tighter environmental regulations, or fail to attain its greenhouse gas reduction targets, which may undermine the Group’s brand value.
+The occurrence of floods caused by extreme weather brought about by climate change could affect all of our business activities, including the stable supply of our products and research activities.
+Furthermore, in the future, the Group’s brand value may decline if additional costs are incurred due to the introduction of carbon taxes or measures to comply with tighter environmental regulations, or if greenhouse gas reduction targets cannot be achieved.

 Key mitigation measures